jecovier/vue-json-excel/README.md

 Download your JSON data as an excel file directly from the browser.
 This component it's based on the solution proposed on this thread https://stackoverflow.com/questions/17142427/javascript-to-export-html-table-to-excel

 # FIX
+[20-30-2018] Thanks to @gucastiliao and @gusehr for json callback feature, now you can preproccess the data using a callback function.
+See the description on how to use it.

 [02-01-2018] Thanks to @gucastiliao for json nested support, @ryatziv for the multiples fixes, @DrLongGhost for CSV data escaping, @davodaslanifakor for key header fix

-[11-18-2017] Thanks to @msonowal now you can export to CSV, just add the prop: type="csv" [03-08-2017] downloaded file works with Microsoft Office
+[11-18-2017] Thanks to @msonowal now you can export to CSV, just add the prop: type="csv"

+[03-08-2017] downloaded file works with Microsoft Office